wilsonify/wilsonify.github.io/content/recipes/LENTIL TACOS WITH CARROTJICAMA SLAW109.md

  Button, cremini, or shiitake mushrooms are cool.
 Use whatever.

- The real shit, not apple-flavored drink.
+ The real   , not apple-flavored drink.

- This is a big-ass root that tastes so fucking good.
+ This is a big-ass root that tastes so  good.
 It’s like the product of a one-night stand between an apple

 and a potato.
 Don’t fight it, just buy it.